 This is the second blog post in a four-part series about employee experience.
 We encourage you to review the first blog of this series entitled, From Challenge to Opportunity: Tackling Positive Employee Experience in the Contact Center.

-As we approach the second anniversary of the COVID-19 pandemic, many employers are curious about the impact of hybrid and remote work on team effectiveness.
-On the surface, a hybrid workplace seems like the perfect solution: employees enjoy the flexibility benefits of working from home as well as the sense of community from working in the office.
+Although hybrid and remote work has gained widespread acceptance since the pandemic, many employers remain skeptical about their effectiveness.
+On the surface, a hybrid workplace seems like the perfect solution: employees enjoy the flexibility and benefits of working from home as well as the sense of community from working in the office.
 But how well does hybrid work in practice, and what is the impact of hybrid work on call center agents?
 Furthermore, what is the relationship between agent wellness initiatives and an organization’s bottom line?

 The Challenges of Hybrid Work Means Companies Need to be Even More Invested in their Workforce

 It’s no surprise that hybrid work creates communication hurdles that were not experienced in the office.
 Research from Microsoft’s Human Factors Laboratory analyzed the difficulties associated with remote collaboration by using EEG devices to monitor brainwaves.
 They found that remote collaboration is significantly more mentally taxing than in-person collaboration.
 They also discovered that employees that began their work relationship remotely experienced more stress when these relationships transitioned to face-to-face.
 In other words, although hybrid work provides flexibility, it appears that adjusting to an untraditional working environment comes with initial challenges.